WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/configuration/dcache.md

 Storage [configuration](https://github.com/indigo-iam/wlcg-jwt-compliance-tests) for compliance tests.

 ### ATLAS

+ATLAS rely exclusively on scope based authorization, never include any mapping for `op:atlas` or `oidcgrp:/atlas` in your dCache configuration files.

 With ***dCache ownership inheritance*** the configuration is straightforward and it is sufficient to set [right ownership](https://twiki.cern.ch/twiki/bin/viewauth/AtlasComputing/StorageSetUp#Recommendation) only to the top level directories in the root of ATLAS namespace.
 Most common configuration can be very simple